 Time and time again research has proven the need for the existence of strong youth development programs within communities.
-The entire community including: families, schools, local government, business and youth themselves have responsibilities in helping to provide for and create an environment where youth have opportunities to thrive.
+The entire community, including families, schools, local government, business and youth themselves has responsibilities in helping to provide for and create an environment where youth have opportunities to thrive.
 Youth, after all, are the future of the community.

 Through research, we can define (among other competencies) eight essential elements youth need now, in order to experience economic and social success in adulthood while making positive contributions to their communities.
 These eight essential elements include: a positive relationship with a caring adult; a safe environment; an inclusive environment; engagement in learning; opportunity for mastery; opportunity to see oneself as an active participant in the future; opportunity for self determination; and the opportunity to value and practice service for others.

-When broken down a bit further, the aforementioned eight elements sync into four distinctively difference concept areas including belonging, mastery, independence, and generosity.
+When broken down a bit further, the aforementioned eight elements sync into four distinctively difference concept areas including independence, belonging, generosit and mastery.

 Generosity- Creating the opportunity where a youth feels their life has meaning and purpose directly correlates to their ability to understand the “big picture” of life and enhances their ability in understanding the concept of giving back to communities and society (civic engagement).